3box/3box-js/README.md

 <a name="ThreeBox.getProfile"></a>

 ### ThreeBox.getProfile(address, opts) ⇒ <code>Object</code>
-Get the public profile of the given address
+Get the public profile of a given address

 **Kind**: static method of [<code>ThreeBox</code>](#ThreeBox)
 **Returns**: <code>Object</code> - a json object with the profile for the given address